an3ssen/Convoclub-2022/Script.md

 Although I do still write and create content, I mostly do consultant work today, with a focus on content strategy and content operations.
 Basically, I help documentation and content teams improve their processes and tool stacks, and teach them to create smarter content that is Findable, Accessible, Interoperable and Reusable (FAIR).

-Content.
-That is where this story begins.
+Quality content.
+That is where it - in this case - all begins.
+At least, that is how I like to look at it.

 ## The problem with content
 The problem with content in organizations, both large and small, is that there is just so much of it.
 Everybody within the organization generates, uses and shares content.
 To name a few examples: